 Our mission: Buxmont Academy and Community Service Foundation (CSF) are dedicated to providing education, counseling, foster care and other services to help young people and their families to grow and change through restorative practices.

 Buxmont Academy and CSF provide programs for troubled and at-risk youth in eastern Pennsylvania.
-Our students and clients are boys and girls, grades 6 to 12, struggling with a wide range of behavioral and emotional problems, including: learning difficulties, drug and alcohol abuse, legal problems, family problems, impulsive or aggressive behavior, lack of self-esteem, mental health issues, ADD/ADHD, oppositional defiance disorder, sexual, physical or emotional abuse, truancy, school suspensions and expulsions.
-CSF Buxmont operates five school campuses, as well as four community based foster homes and other programs.
+Our students and clients are boys and girls, grades 7 to 12, struggling with a wide range of behavioral and emotional problems, including: learning difficulties, drug and alcohol abuse, legal problems, family problems, impulsive or aggressive behavior, lack of self-esteem, mental health issues, ADD/ADHD, oppositional defiance disorder, sexual, physical or emotional abuse, truancy, school suspensions and expulsions.
+CSF Buxmont operates six school campuses, as well as several community based foster homes and other programs.

 Our approach to working with youth is based on restorative practices, which helps students learn and grow behaviorally and emotionally as well as academically.
 Counseling focuses on helping teens take responsibility for their choices and behavior.
 Emphasis is on supporting personal growth and change, balanced with structure and accountability.
 The staff maintains communication with parents and professionals so that all of the adults in the teenager’s life are cooperating in support of the same goals.